 - A. Waste storage areas - 1.
 Is storage area properly posted?
 [10 CFR 20.1902] - 2.
 Are containers properly labeled?
 [10 CFR 20.1904] - B. Decay-in-Storage - 1.
 Do radionuclides being stored all have half-lives less than 120 days? - 2.
 Are radionuclides being segregated for storage according to half-life? - 3.
-Each radionuclide in radioactive waste stored for a minimum of 10 half-lives?

-- 4. Before waste is disposed of: - a.
-Survey performed at the container surface with an appropriate survey instrument set on its most sensitive scale with no interposed shielding to determine that its radioactivity cannot be distinguished from background? - b.
-All radiation labels removed or obliterated, as appropriate? - 5.
-Record Keeping? - C. Disposal by release into sanitary sewerage. - 1.
-Is licensed material readily soluble (or readily dispersible biologically material) in water?
-[IN 94-07] Solubility Criteria for Liquid Effluent Releases to Sanitary Sewerage Under the Revised 10 CFR Part 20.
+Before waste is disposed of: - a.
+Survey performed at the container surface with an appropriate survey instrument set on its most sensitive scale, with no interposed shielding, to determine that its radioactivity cannot be distinguished from background? - b.
+All radiation labels removed or obliterated, as appropriate? - 4.
+Recordkeeping? - C. Disposal by release into sanitary sewerage. - 1.
+Is licensed material readily soluble (or readily dispersible biological material) in water?
+[IN 94-07]: Solubility Criteria for Liquid Effluent Releases to Sanitary Sewerage Under the Revised 10 CFR Part 20.
 [10 CFR 20.2003] - 2.
 Quantity of licensed material that the licensee releases into the sewer each month averaged over the monthly volume of water released into the sewer does not exceed the concentration specified in 10 CFR Part 20, Appendix B, Table 3? - 3.
 If more than one radioisotope is released, the sum of the ratios of the average monthly discharge of a radioisotope to the corresponding limit in 10 CFR Part 20, Appendix B, Table 3 does not exceed unity? - 4.
 Total quantity of licensed material released into the sanitary sewerage system in a year does not exceed the limits specified in 10 CFR 20.2003(a)(4)? - D. Transfer to Authorized Recipient - 1.
 Waste being transferred to a person specifically authorized to receive it?
 [10 CFR 20.2001] - 2.
 Waste properly manifested?
 [10 CFR 20.2006]